Things You Need to Know: How to Harvest Arugula (Guideline)

 04. Toss Into Pasta

-Just like how you do it with soups, just toss in a handful into your pasta while dressing it with sauce or add it to the sauce when you turn of the flame.
+Just like how you do it with soups, just toss in a handful into your pasta while dressing it with sauce or add it to the sauce when you turn off the flame.
 Just remember not to cook the Arugula.

 05. With Eggs

-Just Saute the Arugula with either olive oil or butter until it wilts then add in the beaten eggs.
+Just Saute the Arugula with either olive oil or butter until it wilts, then add in the beaten eggs.
 Season to taste and you’re done!
 Another way is to turn it into a bed for your sunny side up.

 06. Sandwiches